 Become a Volunteer

-Begin your volunteer application and background screening process with these four easy steps:
+Begin your volunteer application and background screening process with these three easy steps:

 - Complete a Background Check.

 - Watch our 45-minute Girl Scouting 101 online training video.